“Follow your own road…” – Dante Alighieri

 The historic center of Perugia, where all Umbra students live, is approximately is about the size of a large university campus and covers approximately a square mile – large enough for a wide variety of venues, yes small enough to get anywhere by walking.
 Unlike the more popular tourist destinations, Italian is heard on every street corner and in every shop, making the city a gem for language students seeking a truly immersive experience.
 Every night, students fill the main street (Corso Vannucci) or gather on the steps of city sqaure (Piazza Iv Novembre) to eat, drink, socialize, meet friends and make new friends.
 Part of living in Perugia is about being swept up in the city’s boisterous energy every time you step outside.

-In other Italian cities, you are a tourist, a visitor, an outsider.
+In other Italian cities, you feel like a tourist, a visitor, an outsider.
 In Perugia, you become one of the locals – the city is both your campus and playground, offering a one-of-a-kind international experience.
 As one student explained, “This is not just a study abroad experience.
 It is a life abroad experience”.

 Alessandra Atheron